 Parents play a vital role at Chesapeake Bay Academy.
 The dedicated members of the Parent Association (PA) are very active in their efforts to encourage and provide social activities for our students and their families.
 We appreciate the countless hours contributed by our volunteers and encourage all parents to participate in the ways that work best for them.

 No, however Chesapeake Bay Academy does have a dress code for all students.
 In addition, students are expected to dress appropriately and in good taste for athletic and social functions.
 A more detailed explanation is available in the student handbook.

 Parents are responsible for transportation of their child to and from school.
 Many parents set up carpools, and we are happy to help facilitate communication.
 Please contact the school office for additional information.

 Lower and middle school students are charged a fee for consumables.
-Upper School students are required to purchase a Kindle (or tablet with the Kindle app) to download their textbooks and other materials.
+Upper school students are required to have an Apple iPad or laptop in which to download their electronic texts.
 Students in all grades are responsible for their own school supplies.
 The school will provide a supply list to all Chesapeake Bay Academy families in advance of the first day of school.